gagregrog/node-opencv/README.md

 ### src/lib/util.js

-#### getFaceImg(image)
+#### getFaceImg(image, gray=true)

 Pass it an OpenCV image and it will try to detect a face.
-If a face is found, a cropped image showing only the face is returned.
+If a face is found, a cropped image showing only the face is returned. `gray` is a switch determining whether or not the image should be converted to grayscale.

 If no face is found, `null` is returned.